-But then, a week before his important meeting, Antony received an unexpected email: His Director of Revenue informed him that one of the company's highest value accounts had churned—to the tune of $1,000,000 revenue.
-To make matters worse, Antony’s VP of Customer Success just updated their CRM system, showing that another high-value account does not plan to renew their contract.
+But then, a week before his important meeting, Antony received an unexpected email: His Director of Revenue informed him that one of the company's highest-value accounts had churned—to the tune of $1,000,000 revenue.
+To make matters worse, Antony’s VP of Customer Success just updated their CRM system, showing that another high-value account does not plan to renew its contract.

 That was a tough pill to swallow.
 How could this be, when Antony’s business had such a great CX program and when their customers were so engaged?

 Unfortunately, getting distracted by high NPS® scores and not digging into the details of their CX program can often leave companies with blind spots of their retention and revenue situation.

 So, what was really happening at Simple Ways?